Base4Security/T3SF/docs/T3SF.Usage.rst

 	[...]

-Here is an example with the Slack bot
+Here is an example with the Slack bot:

 .. code-block:: python3